 APPLYING THIS TEACHING PRACTICE:

 Teachers may choose a topic such as the Silk Road or the Roman Empire, and instead of exploring it in traditional chronological terms, they can look at social practice or phenomenon, for example, trade, as a focus point.
-By changing the focus, this Best Practice can give a more accurate insight into how everyday life was experienced.
+By changing the focus, this teaching practice can give a more accurate insight into how everyday life was experienced.

-This Best Practice encourages looking and reserving space for certain social groups which are often underrepresented.
+This teaching practice encourages looking and reserving space for certain social groups which are often underrepresented.
 For example, women, children, and minorities.
 It should be noted that this approach will thus need a slight reorganisation of the material you already have.
 School textbooks don’t always have all of these perspectives, in which case a University textbook may be more useful.

-The Best Practice utilises maps to demonstrate how a factor such as trade influences different people across national borders.
+The teaching practice utilises maps to demonstrate how a factor such as trade influences different people across national borders.
 Questions can be asked such as: How and why trade existed between cities/peoples.
 As well as how trade might have caused internal and external migrations of people.

 One activity within this is for students to create a diary entry, imagining themselves in the shoes of another person, perhaps living in a different area and in a different era.
 The family should include at least one man, a woman, and a child, to represent varying perspectives of daily life.
 There are however limitations, for example, not all religions can be represented in one family.
 This activity encourages students to think about what everyday life would have been like for each family member.
 What occupied their thoughts, what worries did they have, what were the main activities of their day?